TheEconomist/the-economist-nationalism-and-corruption/README.md

 # Nationalism and corruption

-This repository contains code and data for an exploration of the links between exclusionary nationalism and corruption.
+This repository contains code and data for the quantitative analysis featured in [Briefing: How cynical leaders are whipping up nationalism to win and abuse power](https://www.economist.com/briefing/2023/08/31/how-cynical-leaders-are-whipping-up-nationalism-to-win-and-abuse-power).

 To replicate our analysis, run the following scripts:

 * [Script 1: This script collects the data we use from our sources and prepares it for analysis](./scripts/01.get_data.R)
 * [Script 2: This script replicates all the original quantitative analysis featured in the article, as well as the charts and map therein.](./scripts/02.analysis.R)